LanguageTechnologyLab/DSL-TL/DSL-TL-Corpus/Test-DSL-TL/README.md

 <h2>Submission</h2>

-Each participant is allowed to submit 3 runs for the CLOSED submission and 3 runs for the OPEN submission to:
+Each participant is allowed to submit 3 runs for the CLOSED submission and 3 runs for the OPEN submission to as well as 3 runs for Track 1 and Track 2.
+As such, each participant cna submit a total of 12 submissions.
+For instance, each participant can submit the following combinations 3 times: closed-track1, closed-track2,  open-track1, and open-track2.

+Please submit your submissions to the following email address:

 	knorth8@gmu.edu